huntercroxall/huntercroxall.github.io/_posts/2023-12-12-data-analysis-stat386.md

 ---
 layout: post
-title:  "Data Analysis for Stat 386 Project"
+title:  "Data Analysis of Egg-Related Recalls in the US by the FDA"
 author: Hunter Croxall
-description: Interesting findings from the OpenFDA API Dataset
+description: Interesting findings from the OpenFDA API Dataset regarding egg-allergen recalls
 image: "/assets/images/kyle-cottrell-wIscdBkwnrM-unsplash.jpeg"
 ---

 ## Introduction
 For my Stat 386 project at BYU, I decided to analyze a set of data collected from the OpenFDA API.
 I specifically analyzed egg-related recall events.
-My motivation for selecting this data is ease of access and curiousity about the various data the government collects.
+My motivation for selecting this data was ease of access and curiousity about the various data the government collects.
 I don't honestly have a deep love for examining egg-related FDA recall events, but I do like to understand the sort of data the government collects and stores.
 I find it intriguing that an OpenFDA API has been created to give the public access to information regarding the actions of the FDA.
 I have learned more about the world of government regulation through this project.
 This blog contains a series of visualizations that I created while exploring this data.
 I also describe how I created each of these visualizations using pandas, seaborn, and matplotlib.plotly to produce each of these graphs.
 By doing this, I hope that you will gain insights about the recall system implemented by the United States, and enjoy learning about the programming used to produce such an analysis.

 ## Visualization 1: Pie Chart of Classification of Recall